markqvist/LXMF/README.md

 LXM Propagation Nodes offer a way to store and forward messages to users or endpoints that are not directly reachable at the time of message emission.
 Propagation Nodes can also provide infrastructure for distributed bulletin, news or discussion boards.

+When Propagation Nodes exist on a Reticulum network, they will by default peer with each other and synchronise messages, automatically creating an encrypted, distributed message store.
+Users and other endpoints can retrieve messages destined for them from any available Propagation Nodes on the network.

 ## The LXM Router

 The LXM Router handles transporting messages over a Reticulum network, managing delivery receipts, outbound and inbound queues, and is the point of API interaction for client programs.
 The LXM Router also implements functionality for acting as an LXMF Propagation Node.